-Thanks to Christy over at 11 Magnolia Lane, I was introduced to Jennifer L. Scott‘s 3 books in her Madame Chic series.
+A while back I was introduced to Jennifer L. Scott‘s 3 books in her Madame Chic series.
 (Read about Jennifer and the books here.)
-Christy mentioned that she received the set for Christmas.
 Since I love reading about people who have lived in or traveled to France, speak French, eat French food, drink French wine, love French decor ~ well, you get the idea ~ I thought the books looked intriguing.

 So what did I do?